guilhermevialle/WhatsApp-Clone/README.md

 # [DEPRECATED] WhatsApp Web clone

-This application aims to clone the whtasapp web interval and its features.
+ This app consists of cloning the entire Whatsapp Web interface and its main front-end features.

 ## Demo

 ![](/captures/rec1modgif.gif)